herougo/pydependency/README.md

 2. Install requirements in requirements.txt
 3. Run `python scripts/add_repo.py path/to/repo` to add a repo for which you want pydependency to recognize dependencies (the path is the folder containing the .git file).
   If you have a folder containing multiple git repo folders, you can run `python scripts/add_repo_collection.py path/to/folder_of_repos` to add all the repos in that folder (it will ignore folders not directly containing a .git file).
 4. From the root directory of the repo, run `PYTHONPATH="."
-FLASK_APP=app/app.py flask run -p 5001` to run the project as a flask server app.
+FLASK_APP=app/app.py flask run -p 6778` to run the project as a flask server app.
-5. Add `plugins/sublime/resolve_dependencies.py` as a Sublime plugin (copy the file ...)
+5. Add `plugins/sublime/resolve_dependencies.py` as a Sublime plugin (copy the file to the ....)
 6. Add a keyboard shortcut for the plugin ......
 7. Run the keyboard shortcut and that's it!

 # How Dependency Recommendation Works

 - Decisions are based on configuration files in the `config` folder.
+  - These configurations are read once when the flask app is loaded.
   - To understand how the configuration files work, check the `config/README.md` file.
 - Since recommendations vary from person to person, the user can maintain a set of repos they expose to this project as well as modify the configuration files to best suit their needs.
 - The core decision logic is in `DependencyFinder.__getitem__` in the `pydependency/dependency_finder.py` file.